openstack/openstack-manuals/doc/ops-guide/source/ops_user_facing_operations.rst

 Flavors define a number of parameters, resulting in the user having a choice of what type of virtual machine to run—just like they would have if they were purchasing a physical server.
-The below table lists the elements that can be set.
+:ref:`table_flavor_params` lists the elements that can be set.
 Note in particular ``extra_specs``, which can be used to define free-form characteristics, giving a lot of flexibility beyond just the size of RAM, CPU, and Disk.

+.. _table_flavor_params:

-.. list-table:: Flavor parameters
+.. list-table:: Table.
+Flavor parameters
-   :widths: 50 50
+   :widths: 25 75
    :header-rows: 1

    * - **Column**